Sargis I Jaqeli

 In 1262, Sargis accompanied David VII to the Il-Khan court.
 He is reported to have pleaded himself guilty of a revolt in order to save his royal suzerain from Hulagu Khan's rage, citing corruption of the Il-Khan tax officials as a pretext.
-Around same time, he took part in the Il-Khan's struggle against the rival Mongol ruler Berke of the Golden Horde, and reputedly saved Hulagu's life during a battle.
+Around the same time, he took part in the Il-Khan's struggle against the rival Mongol ruler Berke of the Golden Horde, and reputedly saved Hulagu's life during a battle.
 The khan decided to reward Sargis's service by granting him the city of Karin, an honor blocked by jealous Georgian rivals who were able to convince the malleable king David of Jaqeli's treachery.
 Sargis was imprisoned on his return to Tbilisi, but quickly released through the Il-Khan's intervention.
 Having felt betrayed, Sargis broke with the Georgian court, but remained a faithful vassal to the Il-Khans and obtained from Hulagu the status of injü, that is, "crown land" in 1266.
 This meant that Samtskhe became virtually independent of the Georgian crown and was placed under the direct Il-Khan suzerainty.
 Sargis’s association with the Georgian court was not completely severed, however, as we hear of him having the dignity of Lord High Treasurer under Demetrius II of Georgia (r.
 1270–1289).
 The ailing aged prince Sargis ended his life in retirement in the Sapara Monastery under the name Saba, being succeeded by his son Beka I Jaqeli.
 Beka built a church at the monastery and dedicated it to St. Saba, when the father was still alive.